LibrePCB/librepcb-website/content/post/about.md

 weight: 1
 ---

 LibrePCB is a free EDA software to develop printed circuit boards.
-It's currently under heavy development to bring out first stable releases as soon as possible.

 ### Key Features: